 - Vocational Rehabilitation Module.

 - Legal component in life care planning with an onsite testimony/trial experience.

-- Competency - preparation of a life care plan to be reviewed by an approved CLCP program or the ICHCC.
+- Competency - preparation of a life care plan to be reviewed by an approved CLCP/CCLCP program or the ICHCC.

 - Applicants should have a minimum of 3 years' work experience within their formal degree field and within the 5 years preceding application for certification.
-Final approval of any application with ambiguity regarding experience will be left to the discretion of the Commissioners following a thorough review of the respective applications.
-The opinion of the Commissioners is final.
+Final approval of any application with ambiguity regarding experience will be left to the discretion of the ICHCC following a thorough review of the respective applications.
+The opinion of the ICHCC is final.

 - meet the minimum academic requirements for their designated health care related profession